 Successful project management is a combination of approximately 20% hard skills and 80% soft skills.
 The hard skills relate to the actual processes, procedures, tools and techniques comprising planning, organising, monitoring and controlling, while the soft skills relate to the project managers attitudes and behaviours.
 In addition, I believe that a truly excellent project manager must become a master of paradox.

 Overall, the project manager is responsible for delivery of the assigned project on schedule, within budget and meeting the expectations of the client.
 In addition, I believe that the project manager has a responsibility to provide a positive experience for the people working on his/her project team.

 An excellent project manager will have a deep understanding and ability to accomplish the following:

-- Establish, implement and manage processes and procedures covering configuration management, including Change Control, Risk & Issues Management, Documentation Management and Product Assurance.
+- Establish, implement and manage processes and procedures covering configuration management, including Change Control, Risk and Issues Management, Documentation Management and Product Assurance

 The ideal project manager will also have what I like to call the 'Right Stuff'.
 The right stuff includes, among other things and in no particular order: